Psalm One

-Cristalle Bowen (born July 1, 1980), better known by her stage names Psalm One and Hologram Kizzie, is an American rapper from Chicago, Illinois.
+Cristalle Elaine Bowen (born July 1, 1980), better known by her stage names Psalm One and Hologram Kizzie, is an American rapper from Chicago, Illinois.
 She has been a member of the groups Nacrobats, Rapperchicks, and Big Silky.

 Early life

 Psalm One was born Cristalle Bowen on July 1, 1980.
 She grew up in Englewood, Chicago.
 She graduated from Whitney M. Young Magnet High School.
 She majored in chemistry at University of Illinois at Urbana–Champaign.

 Career

 Psalm One released a studio album, The Death of Frequent Flyer, on Rhymesayers Entertainment in 2006.
 In 2010, she released Woman at Work, a series of free original compositions, through her website.
 After releasing a studio album, Child Support, in conjunction with America Scores and ASCAP in 2012, she ran a music education program called Rhymeschool.
 Under the Hologram Kizzie moniker, she released Free Hugs in 2013, and Hug Life in 2014.
 In 2019, she released Flight of the Wig.